Notes on the Geography of Peninsular India: Chennai / Madras 2: British Public Buildings

-Adjoining it, Rajaji Hall, formerly the Banqueting Hall, opened in 1802 to commemorate Clive's victory at Seringapatnam (1799), where Tipu Sultan was killed.
+Adjoining it, Rajaji Hall, formerly the Banqueting Hall and opened in 1802 to commemorate Clive's victory at Seringapatnam (1799), where Tipu Sultan was killed.
 The color is presumably a recent selection, made without consulting Martha Stewart.
-The wrap-around arcade is a later addition, too, and it nearly succeeds in shrouding the Parthenon-lookalike behind it.
+The wrap-around arcade is a later addition, too, and it nearly succeeds in shrouding the Parthenon look-a-like behind it.

-Well away from the fort, the National Art Gallery, originally the Empress Victoria Memorial Hall and Technical institute, was completed in 1909 and is reminiscent of, though not a close copy, of the Buland Darwaza, or "lofty gateway" at Fatehpur Sikri.
+Well away from the fort, the National Art Gallery (originally the Empress Victoria Memorial Hall and Technical institute) was completed in 1909 and is a loose copy of the Buland Darwaza, or "lofty gateway" at Fatehpur Sikri.
 The stone is an easy-to-carve pink sandstone from Tada, about 40 miles to the north.

 Henry Irwin was the architect.
-Despite the elegant stonework, the stone roof leaks, and the building is closed because the leaking has corroded the steel framework holding the building up.
-The building is closed.
+Despite the elegant stonework, the stone roof leaks, and the building is closed because the leaking has corroded the building's steel frame.

-Other kinds of maintenance are delayed, too, but the fatuous chhatris (the stone umbrellas that drove Edwin Lutyens wild) seem imperturble and indestructible.
+Other kinds of maintenance are delayed, too, but the chhatris (the decorative stone umbrellas that drove Edwin Lutyens wild) seem indestructible.

 On the same property along Pantheon Road is the Connemara Library and its attached theater, also by Irwin.

-The library received surplus books from the India Office, and the theater put on classical drams.
+The library received surplus books from the India Office, and the theater put on classical drama.
 They fell out of favor and the theater became disused.
 The government acquired it in 1830 and added the arcaded rotunda in 1854.
-It still seems little used, but maybe the visit was on an off day.

-The High Court building opened in 1892 and designed J.W.
+The High Court building opened in 1892.
+It was designed by J.W.
 Brassington and Henry Irwin.
 (Irwin had a major hand in Viceregal Lodge in Simla, too.)
-The tower on the right served as the city's lighthouse for many years, though it is now superceded.
+The tower on the right served as the city's lighthouse for many years, though no longer.

 One of the towers, photographed in the days when cameras didn't trigger the wrath of security forces.